The Incredibles: Development and writing

 The Incredibles as a concept dates back to 1993 when Bird sketched the family during an uncertain point in his film career.
 Personal issues had percolated into the story as they weighed on him in life.
 During this time, Bird had signed a production deal with Warner Bros.
 Feature Animation and was in the process of directing his first feature, The Iron Giant.
 Approaching middle age and having high aspirations for his filmmaking, Bird pondered whether his career goals were attainable only at the price of his family life.
 He stated, "Consciously, this was just a funny movie about superheroes.
 But I think that what was going on in my life definitely filtered into the movie."
 After the box office failure of The Iron Giant, Bird gravitated toward his superhero story.

 He imagined it as a homage to the 1960s comic books and spy films from his boyhood and he initially tried to develop it as a 2D cel animation.
 When The Iron Giant became a box office bomb, he reconnected with old friend John Lasseter at Pixar in March 2000 and pitched his story idea to him.
 Bird and Lasseter knew each other from their college years at CalArts in the 1970s.
 Lasseter was sold on the idea and convinced Bird to come to Pixar, where the film would be done in computer animation.
 The studio announced a multi-film contract with Bird on May 4, 2000.
-The Incredibles was written and directed solely by Brad Bird, a departure from previous Pixar productions which typically had two or three directors and as many screenwriters with a history of working for the company.
-In addition, it would be the company's first film in which all characters are human.
+The Incredibles was written and directed solely by Brad Bird, a departure from previous Pixar productions which typically had two or three directors (with the other one or two being credited as co-directors) and as many screenwriters (either on screenplay or story) with a history of working for the company.
+In addition, it would be the studio's first film in which all characters are human.